lowcodeunit/public-web-docs/docs/devs/alerts/grafana.md

 # Sending Email & Text Alerts using Grafana

-These instructions show how to send email and text alerts using Grafana and IoT Ensemble data stored in SQL Server.
+These instructions show how to send email and text alerts using Grafana and Low Code Unit data stored in SQL Server.

 ## Step 1: SQL Server

-The first step is to call the IoT Ensemble warm or cold query and load your device data into Microsoft SQL Server.
+The first step is to call the Low Code Unit warm or cold query and load your device data into Microsoft SQL Server.
 This doc explains how to use a [Logic App to load the data into SQL Server](/devs/storage/sql-server).
-If you need help loading your IoT Ensemble data into SQL Server please email support@fathym.com and we'll point you in the right direction.
+If you need help loading your Low Code Unit data into SQL Server please email support@fathym.com and we'll point you in the right direction.

-This screenshot shows some sample IoT Ensemble data loaded in SQL Server.
+This screenshot shows some sample Low Code Unit data loaded in SQL Server.

 ![SQL Server Table](/img/screenshots/alerts/sql-server-data.png)